ThePixelDeveloper/mathew-davies.co.uk/_posts/2014-06-30-critical-mass-sound-system.md

 ==============

 I'll be attempting to out-perform it by a few dB and make more use of the battery packs.
 We'll see if I succeed or not.
-Part 2  is coming soon which will go through about streaming sound to a remote system.
+Part 2 is coming soon which will go through streaming sound to a remote system.